Advanced Care Services

 • Cosmetic lenses due to scarring

 • Prosthetic lenses for non-seeing eyes or after enucleation

 • Patients who have been previous unsuccessful contact lens wearers

-Our staff includes doctors with experience and expertise unsurpassed in the contact lens field in fitting specialty “hard-to-fit” patients.
+Our staff includes doctors with unsurpassed experience in the contact lens field with fitting specialty “hard-to-fit” patients.
 We have an extensive contact lens inventory and state-of-the-art ophthalmic instrumentation to aid in the diagnosis and management of the ocular condition.
-The University Eye Center is involved in both research and development of new contact lenses and lens solutions in addition to studying various fitting philosophies and cornea/tear film findings.
+In addition, the University Eye Center is closely involved in both the research and development of new contact lenses and lens solutions as well as examining various fitting philosophies and cornea/tear film findings.

-The Vision Therapy Section offers diagnostic and treatment services to a variety of patients with developmental, acquired, and congenital visual problems including:
+Diagnostic and treatment services to a variety of patients with developmental, acquired and congenital visual problems including:

 • Binocular disorders

 • Visual perceptual dysfunctions related to learning

 Serves as a resource for rehabilitation hospitals and centers throughout the New York metro area providing comprehensive visual evaluations and visual services to individuals with acquired head trauma and strokes.
 These services include:

 • Refractive evaluation which may reveal the need for special glasses